gnieark/puppet-authOnActiveDirectory/README.md

 That's a "charlie" version (worst than beta).
 It was tested on an active directory Windows server 2012, configured with NT4 compatibility.  client computer for the test was a Debian 7.

+Automount shares only works on debian XFCE. need to verify some points for gnome and KDE

 ===